OADA/oada-docs/rest-specs/REST-API-Examples.md

 Etag: "893rjdklia9w383984"

 ```

-Now the final document state is:
+In either case, assuming no lost data, the end result is:

 **Request**
 ```http